 It turns out, that there are a few things that goes into the charisma these people possess.
 And today we’re going to steal some of these hacks for ourselves.

 Having good energy, being friendly, or even having open body language.

 It goes by different names but it’s all the same: it’s about being open to the world and the people in it.
 And it’s about exuding positive energy out into the world.

 We’ll cover the positive energy part next, but first we need to talk about being open.

-Because people who are closed off to the world are telling the world that they are not interested in engaging with anyone.
+Because people who are closed off to the world are telling the world that they are scared and weak, which is something that we avoid.
 We covered a little bit about this in the posts about dominance and about body posture.

-But essentially, you have to have open body language.
+But essentially, you have to have open body language if you want to charm the pants of women and men everywhere.
 Otherwise you will not have any warmth to you, and this will cause everyone’s brains to think of you as creepy.